Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>The Color class defines the color of a symbol or the outline.
 Color is represented as a three-element array.
 The three elements represent values for red, green and blue in that order.
 Values range from 0 through 255.
 If color is undefined for a symbol or an outline, the color value is null.</p>

-The Class Color has the following structure :
+The Class Color has the following structure:

 <table>
 	<tr>